haroldtreen/haroldtreen.github.io/_posts/2016-10-08-recurse-center-week-2.md

 During the week I was reflecting on my feelings.
 A lot of stuff are just things that take time to manifest.
 Time to go through the thought buckets and get it all out!

-### Physical 💪

-#### I'm cooking!

-I started reading [The Food Lab](https://en.wikipedia.org/wiki/The_Food_Lab) and it's been really interesting.
-The grocery store is a bit of a commute from my apartment, so fully stocking the fridge has been a slow process.
-But getting there!

-#### Need to look at a gym...

-Supposedly there's a gym 15 minutes away from my house.
-I've heard it's a bit rough though...will need to go and investigate...

 ### Emotional 😂

 #### I feel more relaxed.